Heads up, you could be paying a lot less in closing costs.

 Yeah.
 They have a section called ‘Services you can’t shop for’.
 But that doesn’t mean you can’t try your hand at negotiating.

-This can include any pesky lender fees that pop up too.
 Asking your lender to break down their fees line by line, and whether there’s any wriggle room can lead to some happy surprises.

 You stand to lose nothing by taking an extra look at your Loan Estimates, searching around, and asking lenders whether there’s room to budge.